-The endocannabinoid system (ECS) is a cell signaling system in the human body responsible for regulating several functions and processes.
+The endocannabinoid system (ECS) is a cell signaling system in the human body responsible for cheapest viagra in the usa regulating several functions and processes.
 It regulates the production of cannabinoids and promotes body homeostasis.
 The Endocannabinoid system controls physiological processes like body temperature, mood, sleep, immune response, appetite, digestion, heart rate, memory, reproduction, and fertility.
 Studies have shown that humans are not the only species with an active ECS, it also exists in all vertebrates, including mammals, birds, amphibians, and reptiles.

 There are three components of the endocannabinoid system, and these include endocannabinoids, receptors, and enzymes.

 1) Endocannabinoids: Endogenous cannabinoids are molecules made by the body, and they help to maintain balance.
 They ensure the smooth running of internal functions.
 Experts have identified two of them in the human body: 2-Arachidonoylglycerol(2-AG) and anandamide (AEA).

 2) Endocannabinoid receptors: Endocannabinoid receptors are found throughout the body.
 Endocannabinoids bind to these receptors to alert the ECS of action that it needs to take.
 The two main types of receptors found in our body are the CB1 receptors and CB2 receptors.
 CB1 receptors play a direct role in memory and cognition, emotion, motor control, appetite stimulation, and perception of pain.
 CB2 receptors maintain our immune system and inflammation response.

 3) Metabolic Enzymes: Enzymes help to break down the endocannabinoids after they have completed an action.
 2-Arachidonoylglycerol is broken down by monoacylglycerol acid lipase, and anandamide is broken down by fatty acid amide hydrolase (FAAH).